 Potential hazards & guidance on how to control them Do you believe the hazard is adequately controlled?
 Yes Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below.
-To book a vaccination, please visit: Book or manage a coronavirus (COVID-19) vaccination - NHS (www.nhs.uk).
-Reduce the risk for visitors and contractors Provide clear guidance on how to reduce the risk of spreading COVID-19 to people when they arrive.
-Use of hand sanitiser and minimising social contact wherever possible Reduce the spread of COVID-19 during Educational Visits The travel list (and broader international travel policy) is subject to change and green list countries may be moved into amber or red.
+Reduce the spread of COVID-19 during Educational Visits The travel list (and broader international travel policy) is subject to change and green list countries may be moved into amber or red.
 The travel lists may change during a visit and you must comply with international travel legislation and should have contingency plans in place to account for these changes.
 You should undertake full and thorough risk assessments in relation to all educational visits and ensure that any public health advice, such as hygiene and ventilation requirements, is included as part of that risk assessment.
-Risk assessments should consider contingency arrangements for a number of possibilities including a participant developing COVID-19 symptoms during the visit or a member of staff having to self-isolate and being unable to attend.
+Risk assessments should consider contingency arrangements for a number of possibilities including a participant developing COVID-19 symptoms during the visit or a member of staff having to self-isolate and developing COVID-19 symptoms before a visit and being unable to attend.
+General guidance about educational visits is available and is supported by specialist advice from the Outdoor Education Advisory Panel (OEAP).
 International travel legislation will be complied with and contingency plans put in place to take into account the possible short notice changes to travel policy and restrictions.
 A full and thorough risk assessment will be completed taking account of any public health advice, such as hygiene and ventilation requirements.
 The risk assessment will be approved depending on the visit type, either by the school/nursery or LCCs Educational Visits Team via Evolve prior to the visit taking place.
 Risk assessments will consider contingency arrangements for a number of possibilities including staff having to self-isolate or participants developing COVID symptoms whilst on the visit.
-The school will liaise with the venue/activity provider as part of the risk assessment process to ensure it has made its own assessment of the risk of COVID-19 and implemented suitable controls
+Risk assessments will consider contingency arrangements for a number of possibilities including staff having to self-isolate or participants developing COVID symptoms whilst on the visit or a member of staff developing COVID-19 symptoms before a visit and being unable to attend The school will liaise with the venue/activity provider as part of the risk assessment process to ensure it has made its own assessment of the risk of COVID-19 and implemented suitable controls measures to prevent infection.
+Preliminary visits to the venue will be carried out if deemed necessary to check measures are place.